 Until now cap and trade has only been used to provide the funds for clean energy installations or large scale commercial energy efficiency retrofits which save fossil energy and reduce carbon emissions.
 But Maine relies on home heating oil to keep warm in winter.
 Each old leaky house leaks two tons of carbon every year from poor insulation, to say nothing of leaking dollars.

 So Maine has, for the first time, begun the process to link home weatherization to carbon credits.
 “We had a party,” laughed McCormick.
 “We made history.
 It’s the first time in the world, we’re very proud.”
+Chip in a few dollars a month to help support independent cleantech coverage that helps to accelerate the cleantech revolution!

 As the pioneer, Maine now gets more and more calls about other states.
 “California just called, Oregon, Wisconsin, South Carolina, North Carolina, Virginia, like we’re too popular.” says McCormick.
 Especially since Fannie and Freddie just chickened out of PACE funding, states are searching for other no-expenditure ways to raise the funds to subsidize energy retrofits.